dsaidgovsg/vas_model_evaluation_framework/README.md

  - Backup /var/experiment_data/mysql frequently.

 ### TODO:
- 1. build docker image for v0.2.
+ 1. properly integrate detector, decouple the weights of detector from the docker images and modify the config file to include detector artifacts.
- 2. properly integrate detector and modify the config file to include detector artifacts.
+ 2. develop another version to test dockerized version of the models